Mufasa: The Lion King: Plot

-After Simba becomes King of the Pride Lands, (Note: As depicted in The Lion King (2019)) he and Nala have a daughter, Kiara, and are expecting another cub.
+Some time after Simba defeated his usurping uncle Scar and became King of the Pride Lands, (Note: As depicted in The Lion King (2019)) he and Nala have a daughter, Kiara, and are expecting another cub.
 They leave for an oasis for the birth, leaving Timon and Pumbaa to watch over Kiara.
-Rafiki visits them and recounts the story of Kiara’s grandfather Mufasa, with Timon and Pumbaa adding color commentary.
+Rafiki visits them and recounts the story of Kiara's grandfather Mufasa, with Timon and Pumbaa adding color commentary.

-Years ago, as a cub, Mufasa lives with his parents, Masego and Afia, who seek the legendary Milele, a lush oasis.
-A flash flood rages, seemingly killing the couple and sweeps Mufasa into wetlands where he meets Taka, a royal cub.
-After surviving an attack by young crocodiles, Mufasa is accepted by Taka’s mother Queen Eshe but tested by King Obasi, who races Taka and Mufasa to decide his fate.
+Years before, as a cub, Mufasa lives with his parents, Masego and Afia, in a coastal desert while dreaming of the legendary Milele, a lush oasis.
+A flash flood rages, seemingly killing the couple, and sweeps Mufasa into a wetland where he meets Taka, a royal cub.
+After surviving an attack by young crocodiles, Mufasa is accepted by Taka's mother Queen Eshe but tested by King Obasi, who races Taka and Mufasa to decide his fate.
 Taka deliberately loses so Mufasa can stay.

-As time passed, the two brothers grow close, although Obasi distrusts outsiders.
-During a hunt, Mufasa kills one of two attacking white lions; the survivor warns Kiros, leader of the outcast Outsiders, who seek revenge for Kiros' son Shaju’s death.
-Kiros, along with his sisters Akua and Amara, leads an assault on Obasi’s pride, killing Obasi, Eshe, and their lions.
-Mufasa and Taka flee, jumping into a river.
+As time passes, the two brothers grow close, although Obasi prejudices outsiders.
+During a hunt on oryxes, Mufasa kills one of two attacking white lions; the survivor warns Kiros, leader of the outcast Outsiders, who seek revenge for Kiros' son Shaju's death.
+At Eshe and Obasi's urging, Taka and Mufasa flee so the former can continue Obasi's bloodline in a new kingdom elsewhere.
+King Kiros, along with his sisters Akua and Amara, leads an assault on Obasi's pride; massacring Obasi, Eshe, and their lions.

-After getting stranded in a jungle, the pair meet Sarabi, her hornbill scout Zazu, and a young Rafiki.
-Rafiki, guided by visions, leads them toward Milele.
-The Outsiders catch up to the group, forcing Sarabi to cause an elephant stampede so they can escape.
-Taka falls for Sarabi but grows jealous when Mufasa saves her during the stampede; out of loyalty, Mufasa credits Taka with her rescue.
-As they travel through snowy mountains though Zazu’s footprints, Sarabi admits she knows Mufasa saved her, and the two fall in love.
-Envious, Taka allies with Kiros, secretly leading the Outsiders to their group.
+After escaping the pursuing Outsiders, the pair wander through the forest and meet Sarabi, her hornbill scout Zazu, and a young Rafiki.
+Rafiki, guided by visions of reuniting with a brother, leads them toward Milele.
+Knowing that Mufasa is still alive, the Outsiders catch up to the group, forcing Sarabi to throw a beehive, cause an elephant stampede so they can escape.
+Taka falls for Sarabi but grows jealous when Mufasa saves her during the stampede.
+Out of loyalty, Mufasa credits Taka with Sarabi's rescue.
+As they travel through snowy mountains, Sarabi admits she knows Mufasa saved her, and the two fall in love.
+Feeling betrayed, Taka allies with Kiros, secretly leaving a trail for the Outsiders to follow his group.

-At Milele, Rafiki identifies Mufasa as his “brother” from the prophecy.
-The Outsiders arrive to attack, and Mufasa discovers Taka’s betrayal while battling Kiros.
-Trapped in a cave, Mufasa is nearly killed until a remorseful Taka intervenes but Kiros slashes Taka’s eye, leaving a scar.
-As the animals of Milele are rallied to battle the Outsiders by Mufasa, Rafiki causes an earthquake that kills most of the Outsiders, but Kiros drags Mufasa into an underwater cavern.
-A rockfall allows Mufasa, (who is remembering Eshe’s words from earlier) to defeat Kiros, and Taka reluctantly saves Mufasa from drowning; Sarabi intervenes and reunites with Mufasa, and they exited the cave together just as the flood dies down.
+At Milele, Rafiki identifies Mufasa as his "brother" from the vision.
+The Outsiders arrive to attack, and Mufasa discovers Taka's betrayal while battling Kiros on the full swing in height of sight.
+Trapped in a cave, Mufasa is nearly killed by Kiros until, upon realizing what he has done, a remorseful Taka intervenes.
+Kiros slashes across Taka's eye, leaving a scar.
+As the animals of Milele are rallied to battle the Outsiders by Mufasa, an earthquake strikes that kills most of the Outsiders, while Kiros drags Mufasa into an underwater cavern.
+A rockfall allows Mufasa (remembering Eshe's earlier advice) to defeat Kiros, and Taka saves Mufasa from drowning, fighting off the urge to drown him.
+Sarabi retrieves Mufasa from the cave but is aghast at Taka's actions.